Broken Garage Door Spring: Repair or Replace Guide

 What are the main types of garage door springs?

-There are two main types of springs for garage doors.
-They are extension springs and torsion springs.
+Garage door springs come in two main types.
+These are extension springs and torsion springs.

 How long do garage door springs typically last?